ToniFrFr/TrashD-embedded-iot/README.md

 # TrashD Embedded Side

 ## Description
 This is the embedded side software repository for TrashD-project.
-Goal is to develop a embedded device to calculate the level of trash within a bin and report this trash level through LoRaWAN-network to be stored in a databased and then used to further develop and analyze routes and trash pick-up times
+Goal is to develop a embedded device to calculate the level of trash within a bin and report this trash level through internet to be stored in a database and then used to further develop and analyze routes and trash pick-up times

 ## Installation and Environment setup
 Common usage material during development: